spm/spm-docs/docs/tutorials/beginners/fmri/first_level.md

 - The next is the `p value (FWE)` that you consider to be statistically significant (the alpha value).
 The convention is usually 0.05, but this is purely a convention and has no empirical or theoretical justification.
 - The final question is `& extent threshold (voxels)`.
 This is an option to filter out any tiny blobs, but a value of `0` is suggested.

-This then leads on to the results being shown in the "graphics" (A4 shaped) window.
+This then leads on to the results being shown in the "Graphics" (A4 shaped) window.
 The results you obtain may look like those shown in the figure below.
 <figure>
 <div class="center">